 Different projects and budgets attract grains.
 You have any grain regardless of the material.
-Redwood comes with fewer knots due to the old trees it is harvested from.
-That is why it comes in clear wood grades.
+Redwood comes with fewer knots due to the old trees it is harvested from, and that is why it comes in clear wood grades.

 It is smoother than cedarwood.
 Cedar has aesthetics that make it beautiful.
-The straight grain pattern and a pleasing scent make it attractive.
-These qualities make it resistant to moisture and microorganisms.
+The straight grain pattern and a pleasing scent make it attractive, and these qualities make it resistant to moisture and microorganisms.

 The materials are for structural and decorative building projects on fencing and outdoor structures such as patios.
-Hardness determines the life of your wood material.
-Redwood is harder than cedar material, and it consists of naturally occurring chemicals.
+Hardness determines the life of your wood material, and redwood is harder than cedar material, and it consists of naturally occurring chemicals.

 Less maintenance is on the material.
 Although wood cedar does not succumb to molds and rot, it tends to lose its brown color with time.
 Since you cannot treat cedarwood, the forces of nature such as wind and rain take away the natural color gradually.
 To avoid graying, apply a stain every year.

 Proper maintenance does not preserve the natural tone of the wood.
-Cedar is easy to cut and shape.
-It comes with workability qualities.
+Cedar is easy to cut and shape, and it comes with workability qualities.
 That is why it has input in boatbuilding, decking, and musical instruments.

 Western red-wood cedar is easy to work with.
-They are not selective when it comes to the size of machines.
-They even work on tangled spaces.
+They are not selective when it comes to the size of machines, and they even work on tangled spaces.
 Its soft texture makes beautiful structures.

 It is easy to cut and carve, holds nails and screws securely.
 It polishes and paints.
 It is lightweight, and that is the reason why it has input in high altitudes.
 It comes with sufficient moisture that prevents cracking and warping.